 Staying in touch

-Keeping in contact can be a way of letting your friend know you’re available if they need you.
+Keeping in contact is a way of letting your friend know you’re available if they need you.

 If you’re planning to hang out with other friends, ask your friend to come along.
-Remember, they are probably going to cope better with quieter things like going to the movies or hanging out at someone’s place rather than going to parties.
+Remember, they’re probably going to cope better with quieter things like going to the movies or hanging out at someone’s place rather than going to parties.

 Experiencing a loss can cause people to feel lots of different things.
-Try to be understanding of your friend’s reactions as it may be that grief has affected them.
+Try to be understanding of your friend’s reactions as it may be that grief has affected them deeply.